Mehdi-dev-sudo/CyberCalc/README.md

 ### Parser Algorithm (Shunting Yard)

-CyberCalc Pro uses the **Shunting Yard** algorithm to parse and evaluate mathematical expressions safely.
+CyberCalc uses the **Shunting Yard** algorithm to parse and evaluate mathematical expressions safely.

 #### How it works: